Things to Do near Yosemite National Park

 2. IRON DOOR SALOON

-The Iron Door Saloon is a favorite amongst regular two-wheeled travelers to Groveland.
-The eclectic saloon boasts of being the oldest continuously operating saloon in California and the aged woodwork and huge iron doors are testament to this.
-Once famous for their buffalo burgers, guests can now also enjoy such California-styled treats as chicken Caesar rollups and a selection of Chinese treats.
+First called the “Granite Store”, perhaps because the front and back walls are made of solid granite blocks, this eclectic saloon boasts of being the oldest continuously operating saloon in California.
+The aged woodwork and huge iron doors are testament to this.
+Steaks and burgers are their specialties!
 The Iron Door Saloon is absolutely worth a stop, hungry or not!
-209.962.8904.

 4. MOUNTAIN SAGE

-Wonderful coffee, inviting atmosphere, nursery out back and beautiful artwork from local artist Robb Hirsch.
+Wonderful coffee, inviting atmosphere, a beautiful nursery out back, and stunning photography by local artist Robb Hirsch.

-Priest Station is a family-run restaurant serving classic American food.
-We offer grass-fed beef burgers and 6-oz. certified Angus burgers.
-Dine in a relaxed setting with panoramic views.
+Priest Station is a family-run restaurant serving classic American food, offering grass-fed beef burgers and 6-oz. certified Angus burgers.
+Dine in a relaxed setting with panoramic views on their outdoor patio.

-Pizza, pasta, sandwiches, salads, calzones.
-We offer great food for dine-in, take-out and delivery.
-We have a large arcade for your kids as well as a bounce house for special events.
+Pizza, pasta, sandwiches, salads, calzones for dine-in, take-out and delivery.
+They have a large arcade for your kids as well as a bounce house for special events.